 While I totally understand those who wish to go one step further and eat low-carb or even paleo during the time they are trying to conceive, I very much look forward to any systematic studies which would back up such decisions.

 In any case, I would recommend thinking twice before driving your carbohydrate intake too low.
-In my opinion, complete reduction of just about anything is neither necessary nor desirable during the time you are trying to conceive.
+In my opinion, complete reduction of just about anything is neither necessary nor desirable during the time you are trying to conceive (here is how you can contact me if you need my opinion on your particular situation).

 While reducing simple sugars is favorable for all kinds of reasons, a radical approach in just about anything related to carbohydrates is likely to do more harm than good, especially if the goal is strengthening fertility in otherwise healthy women.